 My 19 month-old son was not circumcised at birth at my husband's request.
 I am the one that gives him his bath, and mostly change his diapers every day but I never do anything specific to clean his penis.
 I've heard that I'm supposed to but have no idea what to do, and my husband tells me not to do anything specific.
 I just want to make sure I'm doing the right thing.
 Do you have any recommendations?

 Today in the office, a great mom asked me about her son’s newly acquired habit of licking garden snails.
 Little boys often have a very different sense of hygiene than their mothers.
 They delight to splash in muddy water, and think nothing of the trail of mucus running down the nose that prompts many mothers to action.
 Most little boys will not spontaneously wash their hands or clean their penises.
+So what to do with a foreskin?

 If this conflict weren’t enough, sources of childcare information have very different recommendations for care of uncircumcised penises.
 Some advocate aggressive wiping using cotton swabs and alcohol to clean under the foreskin.
 At the other extreme, some authorities suggest doing nothing at all until puberty, saying that the collection of cheesy material under the foreskin is natural and desirable.
 One popular childcare book even differs from itself, saying in a caption, “The uncircumcised penis requires meticulous hygiene; the circumcised penis … requires no special care,” while the accompanying text says, “Contrary to what was once believed, no special care is needed for the uncircumcised penis.”